-The government of South Australia said that now the clean wind energy can be tapped to the grid for 24/7 which improves the reliability of the system that says the wind is blowing or not.
-The government of South Australia says that this new technology will improve the reliability of the system, even though the wind is blowing or not.
+The government of South Australia said that now the clean wind energy can be tapped into the grid 24/7 which improves the reliability of the system that says whether the wind is blowing or not.
+The government of South Australia says that this new technology will improve the reliability of the system, even if the wind is blowing or not.
 This new 100 MW battery farm has just enough storage capacity to electrify more than 30,000 homes.

-This new giant battery is now launched which comes after a regulatory testing period that examines the ability of the battery to both charges to and from National Energy Market of Australia.
+This new giant battery is now launched which comes after a regulatory testing period that examines the ability of the battery to both charge to and from the National Energy Market of Australia.
 This ability also offers this new giant battery to act as a generator.
-With this new technology, the NEM has initiated to incorporate 40,000 km of transmission lines and cables all over South Australia.
+With this new technology, the NEM has initiated to the incorporation of 40,000 km of transmission lines and cables all over South Australia.
 The Hornsdale Power Reserve says that this new battery takes fewer than 10,000 square meters of land due to the Tesla power packs being connected to Neogen’s Hornsdale windfarm.

 This new event has set off a severe politicized debate regarding energy security with the Federal Government that blames the failure of renewable energy to cover their usage.
 Many others have pointed to transmission lines and towers that have been topped over due to extreme weather conditions.

 Previously, a year back, the company Tesla built a similar battery farm which has been very successful.
 The company has also completed a 20 MW system in Ontario in the Californian state that can store up to 80 MWh of electricity.